-1) what the job needs for superior performance and
+(1) what the job needs for superior performance and

-2) the interests, talents and strengths of the employee in the job.
+(2) the interests, talents and strengths of the employee in the job.

 When you have great job fit between employees and their job, your programs for motivating employees like team retreats and workshops will have the impact you intend.

 The first Job Fit area is the experience, knowledge and background needed for superior performance on the job.
 Right now you're probably thinking, "Duh, Suzie, I know that candidates have to have the knowledge and experience for the job!
 I know to look for that..."

 I know you know because this is the Job Fit area most interviewers are very good at figuring out, since it is the the baseline for hiring a person.
-Getting Job Fit check marks, between what the Job Needs and what Candidate's know how to do, IS important.
+Getting Job Fit between what the Job Needs and what Candidate's know how to do, IS important.

 Think back and recall all of your past low performers.
-What's were main reasons your low performers were not doing well?
-In most cases not having the right experience is NOT the problem.
-Studies tell us that only about 10% of low performance is related to an employee's lack of experience and knowledge.
+What's were the main reasons your low performers were not doing well?
+Studies tell us that about 10% of low performance is related to an employee's lack of experience and knowledge.

-While background, experience and knowledge IS important there are additional Job Fit areas that require your attention IF you want more motivation in the workplace.
+In most cases not having the right experience is NOT the problem.While background, experience and knowledge IS important, there are additional Job Fit areas that require your attention IF you want more motivation in the workplace.

-When using hiring assessments and in my interview training workshop we look at what daily communication and interaction style is most needed on the job (ie: extrovert or quiet detail-oriented person? etc...) and we focus on matching candidate's natural style with what the job needs.
+That brings us to the Second Job Fit area which is the communication and interaction style needed for superior performance in the job.
+When using hiring assessments and in my interview training workshop we look at what daily communication and interaction style is most needed on the job (ie: extrovert or quiet detail-oriented person? etc...) and we focus on matching the candidate's natural style with what the job needs.

 How many times have you hired someone who had the experience, who said all the right things and 'seemed so right' in the interview, but after you hired them they didn't work out?

-That's because experience and style, while important to superior performance, are not enough to determine if someone is a good fit for the job.
+If you've experienced that, here's why - because experience and style, while important to superior performance, are not enough to determine if someone is a good fit for the job.
 If you want an entire team of superior performers you've got to begin looking for match in two additional areas: Motivators and Acumen/Personal Skills.

-When using hiring assessments or in my interview training workshop we also look what the job reward on the job (ie: following the rules or thinking outside the box? etc...) and we focus on matching candidate's natural motivators with what the job needs.
+That brings us to the Third Job Fit area which is to make sure you have a match between what the work in the job rewards and the true motivators and interests of the candidate.
+When using hiring assessments or in my interview training workshop we also look what the job will reward (for example: following the rules or thinking outside the box? etc...) and we focus on matching candidate's natural motivators with what the job needs.

-below.
+In our car analogy for hiring - motivators represented by the 'what kind of gas is needed in the car to make the 'want to go'.
 If the job rewards "following rules and procedures", and your candidate is not naturally motivated to do that - then he or she may not be a good match for the job.
 Knowing what 'gas is needed to go' and having a match between the job and employee is a crucial element for motivating employees.

 Why Having a Motivators Match Matters so Much for Motivating Employees...

-Bottom Line: Candidate B CAN do the work (based on Experience and Style matches) but his/her performance will most likely be inconsistent and motivation levels would be low.
-S/he is is NOT a good fit motivaton-wise.
+Bottom Line: Candidate B CAN do the work (based on Experience and Style matches)

+That brings us to the Fourth Job Fit area which is the personal skills and acumen needed by the job for superior performance.
+Personal skills are things like: teamwork, objective listening, attention to detail, personal accountability, job ethic, results orientation, customer focus and self-management skills.
 A lack of these important personal skills make up most of the problems you have with low performers, like: inconsistent performance, the inability to get along with others, not following directions and a lack of integrity.